 Individuals with atopy have increased innervation at lesional sites that may be due in part to impaired barrier function secondary to the itch-scratch cycle.4 Research by Oetjen et al. illustrated the role of the cytokines IL-4, IL-13 and IL-31 in the itch response.
 They demonstrated that IL-4 and IL-13 directly stimulate neurons that innervate the skin and that these same neurons also express IL-4Rα, IL-31Rα which serve a prominent role in the itch response.
 When IL-4 and IL-13 are intradermally injected they fail to elicit an itch response, unlike IL-31 which does elicit an itch response when injected both intradermally and intrathecally.
 However, when the IL-4Rα was deleted on sensory neurons, there was a marked reduction in the itch response, suggesting that IL-4 and IL-13 do not directly induce an itch response but rather sensitize the neurons to the itch response produced by pruritogens such as IL-31.4

-Dupilumab is a fully human monoclonal antibody (mAB) that blocks the IL-4Rα and subsequent IL-4 and IL-13 signaling.5 In a randomized, placebo-controlled clinical trial in patients with moderate-to-severe AD, dupilumab resulted in drastic improvement of patient-reported pruritis using the pruritis numerical rating scale and the 5-dimension pruritis scale.5 To demonstrate the role of IL-31 in pruritis, nemolizumab, an anti-IL-31 mAB, was shown to reduce itch in patients with moderate-to-severe AD using the visual analogue scale in a randomized, double-blind, placebo-controlled trial.6
+Dupilumab is a fully human monoclonal antibody (mAB) that blocks (receptor antagonist) the IL-4Rα and subsequent IL-4 and IL-13 signaling.5 In a randomized, placebo-controlled clinical trial in patients with moderate-to-severe AD, dupilumab resulted in drastic improvement of patient-reported pruritis using the pruritis numerical rating scale and the 5-dimension pruritis scale.5 To demonstrate the role of IL-31 in pruritis, nemolizumab, an anti-IL-31 mAB, was shown to reduce itch in patients with moderate-to-severe AD using the visual analogue scale in a randomized, double-blind, placebo-controlled trial.6

 Due to disease overlap and similar pathophysiologic mechanisms related to itch between PN and AD, it was reasonable to hypothesize that dupilumab treatment would benefit our patient.
 After 8 weeks of therapy with dupilumab, the patient reported that she was developing fewer lesions and current lesions had begun to reduce in size.
 Moreover, she had significant improvement in her pruritis, albeit not symptom free.
 Interestingly, she indicated that the pruritis increased in intensity near the end of the biweekly dosing schedule, which prompted us to increase the dosing to weekly, but as mentioned, this was denied by the patient’s insurance.
 Nonetheless, this illustrates an important concept in that when a successful treatment option has been uncovered for an off-label indication, adjusting the dose and/or frequency of the medication may be beneficial.
 It’s quite plausible that varying doses and/or frequency of dupilumab will be optimal for different diseases (i.e. adalimumab dosing is different for psoriasis vs hidradenitis).
 Due to the inability to obtain weekly doing in this case, the potential for added benefit here remains unknown.